 In the UK, as across the company, we have several initiatives in place aimed at encouraging and supporting more women to apply for and succeed in leadership positions.
 For example,

 - Managers are trained to improve coaching and development of all employees and our workforce is educated on inclusion.
-Trainings include mandatory unconscious bias for all UK people managers to help them recognise and minimise bias blind spots and engage in more open and honest conversations with employees.
+Trainings include mandatory unconscious bias for all UK people managers and employees to help them recognise and minimise bias blind spots and engage in more open and honest conversations with employees.

 - The EMEA Diversity and Inclusion Council develops gender strategies for the region.

 - Hiring managers and interviewers are asked to refrain from asking about pay history during the hiring process to help mitigate against inherited gender pay inequalities.